 Whether it’s a newly established lawn, or one with some years on it, large areas of bare soil present some unsightly and messy problems that can be remedied with a healthy lawn.
 While turfgrass sod has no equal in providing an “instant lawn”, the rising cost and increasing concern for availability of water raises a number of questions regarding different ways to establish or renovate a turfgrass lawn.

-A: Small Roll: 2 ft x 4 ft / 8 sq ft per roll /480 sq ft per pallet
+- How big is a roll of sod?Small Roll: 2 ft x 4 ft / 8 sq ft per roll /480 sq ft per pallet

 Big Roll: 42″ wide x specified lengths (cut in sizes of 200, 250 and 300 sq ft/roll)

 - Do I need to call ahead to pick-up sod?Yes.
 Since sod is a perishable item, we cut to order so it’s important to give at least a 24 hour notice when ordering sod.

 - Do you do sod installation?Green Velvet does not offer installation services.
 However, we do deliver (call for delivery quotes) and would be happy to refer you to one of our recommended landscapers that provide installation services in your area.

 - Are there major differences in preparing a yard for sod or seed?Most experts agree that soil preparation is a major factor in the success of a lawn, whether it’s seeded or sodded.
 Basically, there are no significant differences in preparing the area.
 These would include tilling the soil to a depth of 4 to 6 inches, removing any debris, rocks, etc., and having the soil tested.
 As called for by the soil and tests, incorporate the nutrients and other amendments and then ensure the planting bed is free of water-holding depressions or other areas that don’t conform to the desired finished grade.